-Brudis & Associates, Inc. (BAI) was responsible for Base Overall Design and Phase I Design to upgrade the Waldorf Urban Redevelopment Corridor (WURC) section of Old Washington Road to meet the county’s redevelopment effort of the 300-acre WURC zones and the restoration goals of the county’s Municipal Separate Stormwater System (MS4) National Pollutant Discharge Elimination System (NPDES) permit.
-BAI prepared a stormwater management master plan for approximately a two mile stretch along Old Washington Road, and developed a base concept design to determine the feasibility of designing Old Washington Road as Green Street and maximizing the stormwater management for the full drainage watershed.
-Based on the concept design, BAI developed detailed design plans and acquired the associated permits for Phase 1, which encompasses approximately 2,600 linear feet along Old Washington Road from MD 5 Business to Railroad Place.
-BAI utilized the vision plan developed by the County and provided design guidelines, to select potential BMP sites for private and public development zones across the corridor.
-The goal was to provide the County a framework for stormwater management and drainage improvement within the corridor for future development as well as the county’s roadway improvement project along Old Washington Road.
+Brudis & Associates, Inc. (BAI) was responsible for Base Overall Design and Phase I Design to upgrade the Waldorf Urban Redevelopment Corridor (WURC) section of Old Washington Road to meet the county’s redevelopment effort of the 300-acre WURC zones and the restoration goals of the county’s Municipal Separate Storm Water System (MS4) National Pollutant Discharge Elimination System (NPDES) permit.
+BAI prepared a Storm Water Management (SWM) master plan for approximately a two-mile stretch along Old Washington Road, and developed a base concept design to determine the feasibility of designing Old Washington Road as Green Street and maximizing the storm water management for the full drainage watershed.
+Based on the concept design, BAI developed detailed design plans and acquired the required permits for Phase 1, which encompassed approximately 2,600 linear feet along Old Washington Road, from MD 5 Business to Railroad Place.
+BAI utilized the vision plan developed by the county and provided design guidelines to select potential BMP sites for private and public development zones across the corridor.
+The goal was to provide the County a framework for storm water management and drainage improvement within the corridor for future development, as well as the county’s roadway improvement project along Old Washington Road.

-Stormwater Management Master Plan.
-With detailed field study and desktop analysis, BAI prepared a Stormwater Management Master Plan by implementing a combination of Environmental Site Design (ESD) and SWM Ponds practices to meet both water quality and quantity treatment requirements for the development corridor.
-The master plan was divided into sections for Private and Public development to meet the water quality requirements separately.
-The quantity requirements were met for each Point of Investigation (POI) through use of existing/proposed regional stormwater management ponds in the related drainage basin.
-A number of existing stormwater management ponds were retrofitted to achieve additional quality and quantity treatment goals.
-The project was considered to be a new development and a full treatment of 2.5 inches Pe was implemented to achieve reduction rates of 52% Total Phosphorous, 72% Total Nitrogen, and 83% Sediments.
-Efforts were also made to optimize the master plan by adopting a minimum possible changes to the existing condition of development corridor.
-After the Stormwater Management Master Plan was completed, the detail design of phase 1 development was developed.
+With detailed field study and desktop analysis, BAI prepared a Storm Water Management Master Plan by implementing a combination of Environmental Site Design (ESD) and SWM Ponds practices to meet both water quality and quantity treatment requirements for the development corridor.
+The master plan was divided into sections for private and public development to meet the water quality requirements separately.
+The quantity requirements were met for each Point of Investigation (POI) through use of existing/proposed regional storm water management ponds in the related drainage basin.
+A number of existing storm water management ponds were retrofitted to achieve additional quality and quantity treatment goals.
+The project was considered to be a new development and a full treatment of 2.5 inches was implemented to achieve reduction rates of 52% Total Phosphorous, 72% Total Nitrogen, and 83% Sediments.
+BAI also optimized the master plan by adopting minimum possible changes to the existing condition of development corridor.
+After the Storm Water Management Master Plan was completed, the detail design of phase 1 development was developed.
 BAI has submitted a SWM Master Plan Report, Drainage Area maps and CAD Drawings for the project.
 Total cost of the master plan was estimated to be $13,791,870 and the cost per acre impervious area treated was $53,056.
 An overall Impervious Acres credit of 316.39 Ac was also estimated from the master plan.

 - Consideration of new development for SWM design required a stringent 100% impervious area treatment